deepkit-rest/rest/README.md

 ### Serialization

 In serialization, `RestGenericSerializer` directly leverages DeepKit's built-in serialization feature.
-It is also compatible with the `@http.serialization()` and `@http.serializer()` decorators, which means you can customize the serialization behavior just as how you do in regular HTTP Controllers:
+It is also compatible with the `@http.serialization()` and `@http.serializer()` decorators, which means we can customize the serialization behavior just as how we do in regular HTTP Controllers:

 ```ts
 @rest.action("GET")